 The researchers found the success of assertive environmental messages depends on the importance people attach to the environmental issue.
 If the audience feels a particular issue is very important, they are more likely to respond to assertive messages with instructions on how or when to act.

 On the other hand, if the audience feels the issue is insignificant, they are far less likely to respond to a forceful message and will reject the issue and organization.
 In this case, organizations are wise to use subtler language.

-- Educate your audience about the environmental issue and its importance before launching your ad
+Educate your audience about the environmental issue and its importance before launching your ad campaign.

-- For your campaign, use bold words and aggressive calls to action if the issue is well known and
+For your campaign, use bold words and aggressive calls to action if the issue is well known and considered important.

 Limitations of the Research

-While this research provides valuable insight into creating effective environmental ad campaigns, the study was conducted only in Israel: more research is needed to fully understand how people across different cultures perceive the tone of environmental slogans and the response the tone triggers.
+While this research provides valuable insight into creating effective environmental ad campaigns, the study was conducted only in Israel.
+More research is needed to fully understand how people across different cultures perceive the tone of environmental slogans and respond to triggers.
 Since environmental issues often have global impact and require worldwide action, this broader research would help international environmental agencies better target messages to specific cultures or countries.